-Apple Inc. (NASDAQ:AAPL) revenues went up in China exhibiting regional growth, but currency headwinds countered some growth in other regions.
+Apple Inc. revenues went up in China exhibiting regional growth, but currency headwinds countered some growth in other regions.
 This forced the US firm to release the so-called ‘supplemental material’ to explain what some might view as concerning trends.

 Apple explains currency effect